 In this dataset, we define “satisfaction” as an overall service rating of excellent, very good or good (E/VG/G) on a six-point scale: excellent, very good, good, fair, poor, or very poor.
 We determine the percent “satisfied” by dividing the number of responders who rate overall service as E/VG/G by the total number of responders providing a rating.

-For each fiscal year included in the dataset, we provide the satisfaction rates for the individual types of service as well as for all services combined, rounded to the nearest whole number.
-We weight the overall satisfaction rate for each service option to reflect the annual population of customers served through that type of service.
-The populations for the different service options are shown in the dataset.
+For each fiscal year included in the dataset, we provide the satisfaction rates for the individual types of service, rounded to the nearest whole number.

 Data Collection Description

 The data displayed in the dataset are based on results of the following surveys conducted each year:

 Field A: Fiscal year – a 12-month period from October through September.

 Field B: Type of service measured by the survey.

 Field C: Annual rounded number of people Social Security served in the fiscal year through this type of service.